Diabetes-Friendly Grocery Shopping List

 Legumes

-Legumes, while they do contain carbohydrates, are also high in fiber and protein, making them a diabetes superfood.
+Legumes, while they do contain carbohydrates, are also high in fiber and protein, making them a diabetes superfood that can keep you full and satisfied.
 They are low on the glycemic index and the extra fiber means that fewer total carbohydrates are absorbed by the body.
-Cooking with canned beans can save time, but be sure to rinse them thoroughly with water to reduce the amount of sodium.
+Cooking with canned beans can save time, but be sure to rinse them thoroughly with water to reduce the amount of sodium, or buy the low sodium or salt free variety.

 • Black beans